myweddingwala/city_service/README.md

 }
 ```

-As per the response from the server, the request was successfully fulfilled and all the checklists created by the user "shasumit" were returned.
+As per the response from the server, the request was successfully fulfilled and all the guest list for the function "Sangeet Ceremony" was returned.